 7. Manage your insurance coverage:

-Insurance is another important aspect of the savings.
+Insurance is another important aspect of savings.
 Relook into all your insurance plans, invest more in your health insurance as this will help you in saving a lot of money while paying for medical bills.

 See what all you can put under insurance coverage and the benefits you can get for the same.
 Choose the best of all.